 What is the Public Affairs Reporting program?

-To achieve this goal, the program concentrates its instruction in three areas: journalistic skills (reporting and writing), public affairs knowledge, and professional responsibility.
+The program concentrates instruction in three areas: journalistic skills (news reporting and writing for digital, broadcast and print), public affairs knowledge and professional responsibility.

 Before graduation, students must complete a professional portfolio that demonstrates mastery of public affairs journalism.
 The portfolio will include a variety of hard news, analyses, in-depth and feature stories the student has reported and written and that have been published or aired by a professional media outlet, along with project memos detailing the news judgments involved in reporting and writing the longer pieces.